AchalaDK/github101/readme.md

 #newly added line

 #added a new line for testing-1
-#added a new line for testing-1 copy
+#added a new line for testing-2